TheMonk2121/ai-dev-tasks/600_archives/400_guides/400_cursor-context-engineering-guide.md

 **Strategy**:

 - **Focus Areas**: Explicitly state what you want the AI to address
-- **Assumptions**: List what the AI can assume or doesn't need to worry about
+- **Assumptions**: List what the AI can assume or doesn'tt need to worry about
 - **Scope**: Define the boundaries of the task

 **Example**: